Charles M. Rice, Ph.D.

 Maurice R. and Corinne P. Greenberg Professor in Virology

 Millions of people are infected with hepatitis C or hepatitis B viruses, which cause liver cancer and liver failure.
 Meanwhile, other RNA viruses such as Zika, yellow fever, dengue, chikungunya, and SARS-CoV-2 coronavirus cause significant morbidity and mortality.
 Rice’s lab works to understand virus replication and innate immune responses that limit infection.
 His group is also developing new in vitro culture and animal models to facilitate this work.

 The host immune response to pathogens includes an innate, rapidly activated component involving a molecule called interferon.
 Rice’s group has developed high-throughput screens to identify interferon-stimulated genes (ISGs) that limit or, in some cases, enhance virus infection.
 Understanding how ISGs work may lead to improvements in prevention and treatment of infectious diseases.
 In that context, the Rice lab has focused on viruses of global health concern, such as HCV, HBV, influenza A, dengue, yellow fever, Zika, chikungunya, and coronaviruses.
 The lab also investigates the mechanisms of attenuation of the yellow fever vaccine, and the human genetic causes of serious liver disease that can occur after vaccination.

-Studies led by research associate professor Margaret R. MacDonald are revealing how an ISG called zinc-finger antiviral protein (ZAP) potently inhibits some viruses but not others.
-MacDonald is also investigating cellular interactions of the tick-borne Powassan virus, a flavivirus causing severe encephalitis here in the US.
+Studies led by research associate professor Margaret R. MacDonald are investigating cellular interactions of the tick-borne Powassan virus, a flavivirus causing severe encephalitis here in the US.
 She, in collaboration with others, also studies human antibody responses to Zika and other flaviviruses with the goals of developing antibody reagents for therapeutic use, while gaining insight into successful immune responses that will guide vaccine development.
+With collaborators, she is also developing nanobodies targeting Powassan virus and the Lyme disease spirochete that can potentially be used for diagnosis or treatment.